 - Help your child develop problem-solving and conflict resolution skills

-- Model empathy and compassion
+- Model empathy and compassion, and respect for kids

 - Encourage your child to start new friendships, and maintain existing ones